-How Much Is Our Uganda and Kenya Safari Costs?
+How Much Were Our Uganda and Kenya Safari Costs?

-I’ll be honest that the sticker shock here was real.
+I’ll be honest the sticker shock here was real.
 We knew traveling to both Uganda and Kenya would be more expensive.
-Honestly, we thought about Uganda and Tanzania, and that was way too much for us and our budget.
+Honestly, we thought about Uganda and Tanzania, but that was way too much for us and our budget.

 However, we finally found a good safari company, Go2Africa, to help us plan our trip.
 And the cost of our trip to Uganda and Kenya? $17,600.

-For 12 full days here, this includes almost all meals, lodging, flights around the two countries, game drives, gorilla trekking and permits, and chimp trekking and permits.
+For 12 full days here, this included almost all meals, lodging, flights around the two countries, game drives, gorilla trekking and permits, and chimp trekking and permits.

 Yes, this seems like a lot for 2 people.
 However, it costs $700 per person for a gorilla trekking permit in Uganda and $400 for a chimp trekking permit.
 This means $2,200 of this is simply for permits to see gorillas and chimpanzees in the wild.

-And again, as this is a bucket list trip, we didn’t mind splurging a bit.
-Sure you could do this cheaper (as evidenced by the tours above), but we’re staying in semi-luxury lodging and we’re using a planner instead of a tour.
+And again, as this was a bucket list trip, we didn’t mind splurging a bit.
+Sure you could do this cheaper (as evidenced by the tours above), but we stayed in semi-luxury lodging and we used a planner instead of a tour.

-While I wish that was the total cost of our trip, we still have to budget for flights there (which we’ll use points for), our East African Tourist Visa, travel insurance, tipping, and any incidentals.
-So our trip is looking closer to $20,000.
+While I wish that was the total cost of our trip, we still had to budget for flights there (which we used points for), our East African Tourist Visas, travel insurance, tipping, and any incidentals.
+So our trip was closer to $20,000.